 Parking in and around the school

 We respectfully ask parents to park considerately in the school car park.

 The school has visitors and deliveries before, during and after the school day and the entrance should be kept free at all times.

-In case of accident the emergency services would also need to have clear access to the school.
+In case of an accident the emergency services would also need to have clear access to the school.

 Please consider this and the local residents when parking your car to drop or collect your child.

-We would also remind parents that you can use the school car park when dropping children off to breakfast club or when picking up from an after school club.
+We would also remind parents, that you can use the school car park when dropping children off to breakfast club, or when picking up from an after school club.